-New members can take advantage of GS1's web-interactive training, or "webinars" for an introduction to the GS1 System and all the information and tools needed to print bar codes on their products.
-The introductory multimedia presentation connects participants with a GS1 expert live via a telephone conference call, while following the presentation on the web.
-GS1 Australia supports webinars in Numbering and Bar Coding as well as in GS1net/NPC(Healthcare) Data Synchronisation.
+New members can take advantage of GS1's web-interactive training, or "webinars" for an introduction to the GS1 System and all the information and tools needed to print barcodes on their products.
+The introductory multimedia presentation connects participants with a GS1 expert live via a telephone conference call, while following the presentation on the web page.